meshcloud/terraform-provider-meshstack/README.md

 # meshStack Terraform Provider

 This is the repository for the meshStack Terraform Provider, which allows one to use Terraform with meshStack by meshcloud.
-Learn more about meshcloud at https://www.meshcloud.io
+Learn more about meshcloud at https://www.meshcloud.io.
+This provider is offcially registered and documented under [terraform registry](https://registry.terraform.io/providers/meshcloud/meshstack/latest/docs).

 For general information about Terraform, visit the [official website](https://www.terraform.io).